Tejanos: Demographics

 Most Tejanos are concentrated in southern Texas, in historic areas of Spanish colonial settlement and closer to the border that developed.
 The city of San Antonio is the historic center of Tejano culture.
-During the Spanish colonial period of Texas, most colonial settlers of northern New Spain – including Texas, northern Mexico, and the American Southwest – were descendants of Spaniards.
+During the Spanish colonial period of Texas, most colonial settlers of northern New Spain – including Texas, northern Mexico, and the American Southwest – were descendants of Spanish speaking Native Americans.

 Although the number of Tejanos whose families have lived in Texas since before 1836 is unknown, it was estimated that 5,000 Tejano descendants of San Antonio's Canarian founders lived in the city in 2008.
 The community of Canarian descent still maintains the culture of their ancestors.

 Tejanos may identify as being of Mexican, Chicano, Mexican American, Spanish, Hispano, American and/or Indigenous ancestry.
 In urban areas, as well as some rural communities, Tejanos tend to be well integrated into both the Hispanic and mainstream American cultures.
 Especially among younger generations, a number identify more with the mainstream and may understand little or no Spanish.

-Most of the people whose ancestors colonized Texas and the northern Mexican states during the Spanish colonial period identified with the Spaniards, Criollos, or Mestizos who were born in the colony.
+Most of the people whose ancestors colonized Texas and the northern Mexican states during the Spanish colonial period identified with the mostly Native American, Spaniards, Criollos, or Mestizos who were born in the colony.
 Many of the latter find their history and identity in the history of Spain, Mesoamerica and the history of the United States.
 Spain's colonial provinces (Spanish Texas and Spanish Louisiana) participated on the side of the rebels in the American Revolutionary War.